jakkaj/k-scratch/README.md

 #### Build

-Until I get the builds going (I know, I know!) you can use dotnet run to get k-scratch running.
+You can use dotnet run to get k-scratch running from source, or use the [release](https://github.com/jakkaj/k-scratch/releases).

-You will need the [.NET Core SDK](https://www.microsoft.com/net/core/#windowsvs2017).
+You will need the [.NET Core SDK](https://www.microsoft.com/net/core/#windowsvs2017) if you plan to build.
+Or you can use Visual Studio 2017.

 I'll get the builds going soon!